technology-toolbox/Notebook/Infrastructure/EXT-FOOBAR2 - Refresh from PROD.md

 > **Note**
 >
-> Expect the previous operation to complete in approximately 40 minutes.
+> Expect the previous operation to complete in approximately 1 hour and 20 minutes.

 ```PowerShell
 cls